 This all ties back to my argument against being process oriented.
 It serves to eliminate all creative thought.
 Another reason this has hit close to home is pedantry’s impact on this very site.
 It’s negatively impacted my ability to share.
 It’s impacted every other photographer’s ability to share.
-It’s one of the reasons I disabled (permanently) the comments section on this site.
+It’s one of the reasons I disabled (they’re back on now – Rich sees this differently and I respect his opinion) the comments section on this site.
 I found myself writing pedantically because I knew the pedants would be pouring over every word just looking for the smallest detail to pounce on.
 I decided to stop worrying about that and closed comments so I could focus all my energy on helping people learn what I’ve learned.
 And if the pedants took a break they might learn something too!

 I see countless new photographers spend countless hours commiserating over things that have nothing to do with great photography.
 The trick is to relax, and think “wax on wax off.”
 Just kidding.
 But there is a Zen component to photography – conscious or not, that pedants never find.